David Emmanuel Noel: Exhibitions and collaborations

 He has exhibited widely and participated in several high-profile arts-related events including The African and African-Caribbean Design Diaspora (ACDD) – originally co-funded by the Arts Council England/ Lottery Fund and supported by the London Design Festival – and the Whole 9/Culver City Peace Project Arts initiative, launched in 2010 to raise awareness and funds for victims of war and environment-related disasters, particularly in Africa and Asia.

 Based in New York, he continues to exhibit, working with a variety of visual and performing artists such as RnB artist and Britain's Got Talent finalist Lifford Shillingford and composer Darryl Yokley, providing artwork for the album Pictures at an African Exhibition, released via Truth Revolution Records in early 2018.
 The album’s title points to its clear inspiration, Modest Mussorgsky's famed Pictures at an Exhibition (1874), in which Mussorgsky composed music inspired by the artwork of his friend Viktor Hartmann.
 David Emmanuel Noel produced artwork for the album cover and 13 original pieces to accompany each album track.
-These featured as part of a live performance and installation at the Philadelphia Museum of Art and the John F. Kennedy Center for the Performing Arts, Washington, D.C.
+These were featured as part of a live performance and installation at the Philadelphia Museum of Art and the John F. Kennedy Center for the Performing Arts, Washington, D.C.

 Continuing the diasporic theme, the artist has collaborated with others exploring the subjects of race, culture, and identity.
 Working with other interdisciplinary artists, including Professor Cheryl D Miller, and Neo-African abstract expressionist painter, Danny Simmons, he has co-curated and exhibited at the Caribbean Fine Art Fair in Barbados and facilitated various platforms promoting visual arts, music, and cinema from the region.

+With a background in public relations, he has collaborated with fellow PR professionals whose creative practice spans the visual arts.
+He was a founding contributor to the Art of PR initiative, a collective of communications specialists comprising both amateur and professional artists, including award-winning painter Tonye Ekine, all of whom work in or have worked in communications and marketing.
+The collective has presented group exhibitions at the Coningsby Gallery in Fitzrovia, London, sponsored by Boldspace and 72Point Group.